ArenKDesai/Aren-s-Notes/os lec.md

 While locking, we target three goals:
 1. Mutual exclusion.
 Only one thread can be in a critical section at a time.
 2. Progress.
 We want to make sure that at least one thread is making progress.
-We don't want threads stu
+We don't want threads stuck on a locked section forever.
+3.